Why Make a List of Interests You Have? [Self-Improvement 26]

 But sometimes you may start something completely different that helps you break out from established roles.
 Take up knitting or yoga or something else that is far away from your current experience.
 Finding a hobby that is unrelated to your other activities can help you get out of the rut.

 Add something that you have always wanted to do and take one month to learn the basics.
-It only takes 20 hours to get the feel for a new hobby.
+It only takes 20 hours to get a feel for a new hobby.

 The list should go on and on, but many items on it are just a fleeting interest that may be gone when you revise your interests in a year or so.

 When I was writing this post and going through my list from a year ago, I found many interests that I need to cross off.
 Yes, these things are really interesting, but I just do not have the time to get anywhere with those.
-I would rather free the mental slot allocated to that activity, I’ll have less clutter in my mind and more time.
+I would rather free the mental slot allocated to that activity and have less clutter in my mind and more time.

 Why are you interested in this?